Bird flu (avian influenza)

 Open-air markets, where eggs and birds are sold in crowded and unsanitary conditions, are hotbeds of infection and can spread the disease into the wider community.

 According to the Food and Drug Administration, bird flu cannot be transmitted by eating properly cooked poultry meat or eggs from infected birds.
 Poultry meat is safe to eat if it's been cooked to an internal temperature of 165 F (74 C).
 Eggs should be cooked until the yolk and white are firm.

 The greatest risk factor for bird flu seems to be contact with sick birds or with surfaces contaminated by their feathers, saliva or droppings.
-The World Health Organization (WHO) has confirmed a handful of cases of limited human-to-human transmission of bird flu.
-But unless the virus begins to spread more easily among people, infected birds or associated material presents the greatest hazard.
+In very few instances, bird flu has been transmitted from one human to another.
+But unless the virus begins to spread more easily among people, infected birds present the greatest hazard.

 The pattern of human transmission remains mysterious.
-Young children seem especially vulnerable to the virus, although some experts note that children are more likely to have contact with sick birds or to play on ground contaminated with droppings.
-What's more, people of all ages have contracted and died of bird flu.
+People of all ages have contracted and died of bird flu.
 At this point, too few people have been infected to know all the possible risk factors for bird flu.